-Setup (Configuration) Overview
+A-Scan Setup (Configuration) Overview

-The DGH 3000B has been designed to allow the operator to set up certain default parameters to tailor the instrument to one's needs.
-These parameters are permanently stored in non-volatile memory and are automatically recalled from that memory each time the unit is powered up.
-The parameters which can be set up, or configured, in the DGH 3000B are:
+The DGH 4000B has been designed to allow the operator to set up certain default parameters to tailor the instrument to one's needs.
+These parameters are permanently stored in non-volatile memory and are automatically recalled each time the unit is powered up.
+The A-Scan parameters that can be set up in the DGH 4000B are: